pratikisc/ISCSalesOps/SFDC Case Bookings/001 Grouped Bookings Query.md

 ---
 title: Opportunity to Case Metrics Mapping
 description: View for getting the connection between grouped cases metrics to the relevant opportunity.
-Renewals and Amendment cases are included in the grouping.
+Renewal, Amendment and Transfer% cases are included in the grouping.
 Status: Interim View
 usage: This is an interim view for downstream calculations on Salesforce booking can be used in many different salesforce reports for a quick connection between `accountid` and the relevant `email`.
 ---